 While working with Gauche, sometimes you encounter

-a value printed as #<undef>
+a value printed as #<undef>, an undefined value.

 gosh> (if #f #t) #<undef>